georisk-harold/Hazard-Data-Tracker/README.md

 # Hazard-Data-Tracker
-Hazard data tracker for PHIVOLCS
+This project will help track hazard data efficiently